swapniliitk/ML-for-FF-Pytorch/README.md

 # Reading Materials

-For getting an idea about the MD simulations and neural networks, please refer to the following links:
+For getting an idea about the MD simulations, neural networks and PyTorch, please refer to the following links:

 MD simulations <br/>
 Wikipedia read: https://en.wikipedia.org/wiki/Molecular_dynamics <br/>